-Before leaving on your safari to Botswana advice should be sought from medical personnel in your own country and they can advise on what precautionary medication to take.
+Before leaving your country for your safari to Botswana advice should be sought from your doctor regarding what precautionary medication to take.

-Other precautions are to take long sleeves and long pants for the evenings and using mosquito repellent on any bare skinned areas.
+Whilst on safari: Other precautions are to take long sleeves and long pants for the evenings and using mosquito repellent on any bare-skinned areas.